fredrik-hjelmaeus/crossplatform/README.md

 - compile:
   - emcc \*.c -o index.html -s USE_SDL=2 without the /
   - open index.html with liveserver.
-  - on linux: emcc *.c -s USE_SDL=2 -o index.html & then live-server --browser="firefox"
+  - on linux: emcc \*.c -s USE_SDL=2 -o index.html & then live-server --browser="firefox"
+  - on mac/zsh: emcc \*.c -s USE_SDL=2 -o index.html & then live-server

 ## Deploy